svalaskevicius/haskell-from-scratch/haskell_from_scratch.md

 data MyType = MyIntType Int | MyEmptyType | MyStringType String
 ```

-Defines a new type `MyType` and provides three data constructors:
+Defines a new type `MyType` and provides three alternative data constructors:
  - `MyIntType` has one Integer parameter
  - `MyEmptyType` has no parameters
  - `MyStringType` has one String parameter